space-nuko/sd-webui-utilities/README.md

 ## autotagger.py

-A standalone version of the [Waifu Diffusion 1.4 Tagger Extension](https://github.com/toriato/stable-diffusion-webui-wd14-tagger) for webui.
+A standalone version of the [Waifu Diffusion 1.4 Tagger Extension](https://github.com/toriato/stable-diffusion-webui-wd14-tagger) for webui, with added multithreading support.
 I appropriated this because I found it somewhat annoying to have to wait a couple of minutes for the webui to start when I just wanted to autotag a dataset.

 Here is an example of how to run it (pass `--help` for more details):